xiaket/xiaket.github.io/_posts/2020-08-08-delete-default-vpc-using-stackset.md

 ---
-title:  Delete default VPC in new Accounts using Stackset in a safe way
+title:  Delete default VPC in AWS Accounts using Stackset in a safe way
 date:   2020-08-08 13:44
 lang:   en
 ref:    delete-default-vpc-using-stackset